andrewhopper/vision316/books/medical-model-falacy/outline.md

 Conclusion
 The ride home: from control to surrender

-Why healing isn’t a solo journey
+Why healing isn't a solo journey

 Final thoughts on donuts, boats, and grace